LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/exercises/_index.md

 1. goodreads
 1. medicine tracker

 In addition, you can also find even more ideas on Pinterest and Instagram.
 Once you have your three spreads planned, you need the data behind the spreads.
 If you do not want to share your own data, try to make a bullet journal for a fictional character.
-Your data can be in whatever form you find helpful whether it starts with a spreadsheet or Pandas DataFrame.
+Your data can be in whatever form you find helpful whether it starts with a spreadsheet or pandas DataFrame.
 If you pull any data from Kaggle to add to your bullet journal, make sure to share the source.

-## Putting together Your Vizzes
+## Putting together Your Visualizations

-As you work on the exercises, remind yourself of what we said in the reading.
-In the field of data, no one has found a correlation betweeen artistic and beautiful and effective.
-In the world of bullet journals, a minimal spread can be just as effective to a user as one decked out with illustrations.
+As you assemble your three visualizations, recall the best practices we shared in the reading.
+How can you employ best practices to make your bullet journal stand out?

+Once you have three visualizations, you need to assemble your work in EITHER a dashboard or a story.
+Recall that dashboards can help users compare related visualizations while storys can combine visualizations that may seem unrelated to effectively relay our work.

 ## Submitting Your Work